-Important: Support for third-party 3D sensors is only available in Artec Studio Ultimate.
+Important: Support for third-party 3D sensors is only available in Artec Studio Ultimate 13 and older.

-Third-party 3D sensors (see Devices' Appearance) are not specifically designed to serve as 3D scanners.
+Third-party 3D sensors are not specifically designed to serve as 3D scanners.
 Because they are multipurpose devices made from inexpensive components, they can scan objects, but the texture and surface quality is far worse than that of professional Artec 3D scanners (see Figure 39).
-The operating ranges and fields of view for all Artec Studio Ultimate-supported third-party sensors are shown in Figure 5.